-Martin Lewis, Money Saving Expert, is an award-winning campaigning TV and radio presenter, newspaper columnist and best-selling author.
+Martin Lewis, Money Saving Expert, is an award-winning campaigning TV and radio presenter, newspaper columnist, author and, according to Google, the most searched-for British man.

-He has his own prime-time ITV programme - The Martin Lewis Money Show and is resident expert on This Morning, Daybreak, Radio 5 Consumer Panel and Radio 2 Vine amongst others.
+He has his own evening ITV programme - The Martin Lewis Money Show - and is resident expert on This Morning, Daybreak and BBC Radio 5 Live's Consumer Panel, amongst others.

 He's often credited as the "big gob in chief" behind campaigns to reclaim Bank Charges, PPI and Council Tax with over 10 million template letters downloaded and many billions repaid.
 He has also been at the forefront of the successful campaign to get financial education in schools.